- 11 Childrens Museums So Well-Done, Parents Actually Enjoying Going to Them

 The Strong’s National Toy Hall of Fame showcases some of the most beloved classic toys of all time.

-The Strathallen Doubletree Hotel & Spa is one of several nearby hotels the museum recommends.
-Parents will like the roomy rooms and suites, free parking and rooftop bar.
-Kids will like the indoor pool.
+The museum recommends Strathallen Doubletree Hotel & Spa because of the roomy rooms and suites, free parking and rooftop bar, not to mention the indoor pool.

 Read More: 4 More Things to do in Rochester with kids